dlunizg/dlunizg.github.io/labs/lab4EN.md

 )p(\mathbf{z})\mathbf{\mathit{dz}}
 $$

 The probabilities on the right side of the equation are as unknown as is $$p(\mathbf x)$$, but we will approximate them with Gaussian distributions. $$\Theta$$ are model parameters and we determine them through the training process.
-An additional aim is to minimize the amount of sampling operations, which are usually necessary when estimating unknown distributions.
+An additional aim is to minimize the number of sampling operations, which are usually necessary when estimating unknown distributions.
-In this case, it is best to maximize the logprobability.
+In this case, it is best to maximize the log probability.

 $$
 \log _{\mathbf{\theta }}p(\mathbf{x}^{(1)},\ldots